Rodney Bolton

-Rodney Earl Bolton (born September 23, 1968) is a retired Major League Baseball pitcher.
-He played for two seasons at the major league level for the Chicago White Sox.
+Rodney Earl Bolton (born September 23, 1968) is an American former professional baseball pitcher.
+He played for two seasons in Major League Baseball (MLB) for the Chicago White Sox.
 He was drafted by the White Sox in the 13th round of the 1990 amateur draft.
 Bolton played his first professional season with their Class-A (Short Season) Utica Blue Sox and Class A South Bend White Sox in 1990, and his last with the Milwaukee Brewers' Triple-A Indianapolis Indians in 2001.